Larissa-Cury/E-commerceProject/README.md

 ## E-commerce Sales Project
 <img align="right" width="500" height="320" src="https://drive.google.com/uc?id=1dP7f8_ORmpAoVGIVIE5zeCCNPmubNNJJ">
-This project analysis a 2-year interval data of a fictionous e-commerce company.
+This project analysis a 4-year interval data of a fictionous e-commerce company especilized in the Pet Market.
+The company mostly attends adults (20-60y) who own either a dog or a cat.
+The pet shop especializes in 5 different product categories (food, snacks, medicine, toys and hygine), for which the company offers 10 different products.
+The pet shop has delivery deals with 5 distribution centers in the city of Rio de Janeiro, in 5 different regions of the city (South, North, West, "Baixada Fluminense" and Downtown).

 The tools used in this project were R, SQL and Power Bi.

 <br><br>
 <br><br>